hackoregon/data-science-pet-containers/README.md

 About the name
 --------------

-This all started with an infamous “cattle, not pets” blog post.
+This all started with an infamous "cattle, not pets" blog post.
 For some history, see
 <http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/>.
-In the Red Hat / Kubernetes / OpenShift universe, it’s common for people to have a workstation that’s essentially a Docker / Kubernetes host with all the actual work being done in containers.
+In the Red Hat / Kubernetes / OpenShift universe, it's common for people to have a workstation that's essentially a Docker / Kubernetes host with all the actual work being done in containers.
 See
 <https://rhelblog.redhat.com/2016/06/08/in-defense-of-the-pet-container-part-1-prelude-the-only-constant-is-complexity/>
 and